 # reboot

-Lastly, you may input following command to confirm that this VM is connecting with your required VM.
+Lastly, you may input the following command to confirm that this VM is connecting with your required VM.

 # host myip.opendns.com resolver1.opendns.com